Faculty & Staff Directory

 Dr. Estela Blaisten-Barojas came to Mason in January 1992.
 Her prior positions were a full professor at Universidad Nacional Autónoma de Mexico (1975–1991) and visiting professor at the Johns Hopkins University (1990–1992).
 She spent her first sabbatical at Stanford University (1981-82) and a second sabbatical at the National Institute of Standards and Technology (1989-90).
 She served as Program Director at the National Science Foundation within the Theory, Models, and Computational Methods program of the Division of Chemistry (2009 – 2010).

 Dr. Blaisten-Barojas is a Fellow of the American Physical Society, a member of the Academia Mexicana de Ciencias, and was the recipient of a Fulbright senior award.
 While at Mason, she has received more than $3 million in external research funding.
 Her work has been supported by grants and contracts from NSF, NIST, ONR, ARL, NRL, the Jeffress Memorial Trust, and others.
-Along her research at Mason, she has been the dissertation director of 15 doctoral and 6 master students in the Computational Sciences and Informatics PhD and the Computational Science and the Physics masters.
+Along with her research at Mason, she has been the dissertation director of 16 doctoral and 6 master students in the Computational Sciences and Informatics PhD and the Computational Science and the Physics masters.
+She is also director of the Center for Simulation and Modeling.

-Dr. Blaisten-Barojas is member of the Editorial Board of the Journal of Computational and Theoretical Nanoscience.
+Dr. Blaisten-Barojas is member of the Editorial Board of the Journal of Computational and Theoretical Nanoscience and an Associate Editor of Frontiers in Nanotechnology.

 Blaisten-Barojas’s research focuses on the organization of the microscopic interactions between atoms and molecules in condensed phases of materials including polymers and biomaterials.
 This research involves large scale dynamical simulations of systems in condensed phases, computational statistical mechanics algorithms, physics of elemental and molecular clusters, development of model potentials and molecular dynamics modeling, applications of quantum chemistry to nanoscience, and machine learning discovery in solid state and soft materials.